 A mental health professional — preferably a BDD specialist — will look for the following in order to make a diagnosis of BDD:

-Preoccupation with appearance: People with BDD are preoccupied with one or more aspects of their physical appearance, believing that these body areas look ugly, abnormal, deformed, or disfigured.
-People with BDD obsess about the disliked body areas, usually for at least an hour a day (and typically much more).
+Preoccupation with Appearance: People with BDD are preoccupied with one or more aspects of their physical appearance, believing that these body areas look ugly, abnormal, deformed, or disfigured.
+People with BDD obsess about the disliked body areas, usually for at least an hour a day (and typically between 3-8 hours a day).

 Repetitive Compulsive Behaviors: BDD preoccupations fuel repetitive compulsive behaviors that are intended to fix, hide, inspect, or obtain reassurance about the disliked body parts.
 On average, these behaviors consume from 3–8 hours a day.
 They are usually difficult to control or stop.
 These behaviors may include the following: